 If you want to know more about the Youtube strategy and launch jacking with Youtube, you can check out this article here.

-Paid methods, are basically those methods where you’ll pay money to have the review content or article appear in front of the prospect, instead of waiting to organically pop up in the search engines, which can take some time.
+Paid methods, are basically those methods where you’ll pay money to have the review content or article appear in front of the prospect.

 Since we’ll be focusing on Google and Youtube, because our potential customers are searching for the products that we’ll be promoting, on these platforms, the paid methods that we’ll be mentioning are Google and Youtube ads.